Frequently asked questions

 Please refer to the following web sites:

-Following the split, the share capital of CHF 160,000,000 was divided into 160,000,000 bearer shares with a par value of CHF 1 each, and 702,562,700 non-voting equity securities were issued.
+As of 3 March 2001, Roche’s share capital recorded in the commercial register amounted to CHF 160,000,000 and was divided into 160,000,000 bearer shares with a nominal value of CHF 1 each and Roche had issued 702,562,700 non-voting equity securities.

 Because its shares are bearer shares, Roche cannot and does not keep a register of its shareholders.
-Information for holders of bearer shares, including invitations to the Annual General Meeting, is disseminated by publication in the Schweizerisches Handelsamtsblatt (Swiss Official Gazette of Commerce), various Swiss daily and financial newspapers and the Roche Internet.
+Information for holders of bearer shares, including invitations to the Annual General Meeting, is disseminated by publication in the Schweizerisches Handelsamtsblatt (Swiss Official Gazette of Commerce), various Swiss daily and financial newspapers and the Roche website.

 Dividends